Careers

 How Do I Get Certified as a Dental Assistant?

-Dental assistants undertake a variety of job duties, although the scope of their responsibilities may differ depending on the dental office or the state in which they work.
-The DANB offers five different certifications for dental assistants.
-Industry bodies like the American Dental Association or American Medical Technologists also provide credentials for dental assistants.
+Dental assistants undertake a variety of job duties, although the scope of responsibilities can vary, depending on the dental office or the state where you work.
+The DANB offers several different certifications for dental assistants.
+Industry bodies like the American Dental Association or American Medical Technologists can also provide credentials for dental assistants.

 How to be a Dental Assistant in Mississippi